Atomic force microscopy

 What is AFM analysis used for?

 Atomic force microscopy is commonly used for surface roughness measurement during the development of thin films, semiconductors, and coatings.
 Its vertical resolution can reach a sub-angstrom (0.1 nm) level, making AFM an excellent tool for analyzing tiny height differences on smooth, hard samples.
+It can also be used for powders.

 How does atomic force microscopy work?